zguo0525/Dr.LLaMA/README.md

 ## Citation

-If you find this project or paper helpful for your research, please cite our paper using the following bibtex entry:
+If you find this project helpful for your research, please cite our work using the following bibtex entry:

 ```
-@inproceedings{author2023paper,
+@inproceedings{authorlastname2023drllama,
-title={Title of Your Paper},
+title={Dr. Llama: Improving Small Language Models Through Generative Data Augmentation},
-author={Guo, Zhen and Wang, Yanwei and Wang, Peiqi and Yu, Shangdi},
+author={[Author Name 1] and [Author Name 2] and [Author Name 3]},
 booktitle={Conference or Journal Name},
 year={2023}
 }